 Jamie Oh, MD, 2019-2021

-Dr. Oh is a research fellow in the NIH-funded T32 Post-doctoral Research Fellowship in Trauma and Burns under the direction of Principal Investigator Dr. Grant O’Keefe, Professor in the Division of Trauma, Burn, and Critical Care Surgery and Nicole Gibran, Associate Dean for Research and Graduate Education for Harborview Medical Center and Professor in the Division of Trauma, Burn, and Critical Care Surgery.
+Dr. Oh is a research fellow in the NIH-funded T32 Post-doctoral Research Fellowship in Trauma and Burns under the direction of Principal Investigator Dr. Grant O’Keefe, Professor in the Division of Trauma, Burn, and Critical Care Surgery and Dr. Nicole Gibran, Associate Dean for Research and Graduate Education for Harborview Medical Center and Professor in the Division of Trauma, Burn, and Critical Care Surgery.
 Dr. Oh will focus on translational research involving animal models and human models for wound healing.
-He will be analyzing RNA and DNA genome data to elucidate genetic influences on scarring and long term functional outcomes following burn injury.
+He will be analyzing RNA sequence data to elucidate genetic influences on scarring and long term functional outcomes following burn injury.
 He will also work on clinical projects involving the burn registry, such as determining racial and socioeconomic determinants for outcomes after burn injury.
-During these two years, Dr. Oh will also be enrolled in the Masters of Science in Epidemiology program through the UW School of Public Health, focusing on clinical research methods.
-He plans to ultimately pursue a fellowship in trauma and critical care.
+During these two years, Dr. Oh will also be enrolled in the Masters of Science in Epidemiology program through the UW School of Public Health, focusing on clinical and translational research methods.
+He plans to ultimately pursue a fellowship in trauma, burns, and critical care.

 Kavita Pandit, MD, 2018-2020